s4iTen/PFA_Project/README.md

 Preview the changes in real-time using the 3D model visualization.

-Once satisfied with the customization, add the shoes to your cart and proceed with the purchase.
+Once satisfied with the customization, save it then buy it.

 ## Firebase Integration: